BlueSialia/express-graphql/README.md

 - **`schema`**: A `GraphQLSchema` instance from [`GraphQL.js`](https://github.com/graphql/graphql-js/blob/main/src/type/schema.ts#L135).
 A `schema` _must_ be provided.

-- **`graphiql`**: If `true`, presents [GraphiQL](https://github.com/graphql/graphiql/tree/main/packages/graphiql) when the GraphQL endpoint is loaded in a browser.
+- **`graphiql`**: A boolean to optionally enable [GraphiQL](https://github.com/graphql/graphiql/tree/main/packages/graphiql) when the GraphQL endpoint is loaded in a browser.
 We recommend that you set `graphiql` to `true` when your app is in development, because it's quite useful.
 You may or may not want it in production.
-Alternatively, instead of `true` you can pass in an options object:
+Alternatively, instead of `true` you can pass in a GraphiQLProps object:

   - **`defaultQuery`**: An optional GraphQL string to use when no query is provided and no stored query exists from a previous session.
 If `undefined` is provided, GraphiQL will use its own default query.